kmdlogic/kmd-logic-document-generation-client/docs/Workshop/Docgen-Workshop.md

 9. ### Configuration settings
     Configuration values like Name, template metadata file extension and levels are defined here.
 Template metadata files are used to provide additional information about a template.
 [Refer](../Templates/TemplateMetadata.md) for more information.

     Levels are used to define the hierarchy in a configuration.
 We can have template files at each level which will override the parent template files during document generation.
 Hierarchies are particularly useful in scenarios where same configuration is used by multiple departments to generate documents using templates at their respective level.
-For each level separate Template storage configurations are defined which is explained in the next section `Template storage settings`.
+For each level separate template storage configurations are defined which is explained in the next section `Template storage settings`.
 By default it has 2 levels `Cusotmer` and `Department` which can be removed and you can add your level.
 You can also choose not to have any level.
 For workshop puprose let's keep the the default values.

 10. ### Template storage settings
     Document generation service uses templates to generate documents.
 As part of configuration creation, the storage where templates are available are configured.
 Currently Logic supports two types storage, `Share point` and `Azure blob`.
 Please refer to the screenshot below.